 Every four years, property owners receive a Property Assessment Notice when MPAC completes a province-wide Assessment Update based on the legislated valuation date.
-In 2016, MPAC will update the assessed value of every property in Ontario with a January 1, 2016 valuation date.
+In 2016, MPAC updated the assessed value of every property in Ontario with a January 1, 2016 valuation date.

-The new value indicated on your 2016 Notice will be used by your municipality/local taxing authority as the basis for calculating your property taxes for the 2017-2020 property tax years.
+The value indicated on your 2016 Notice is used by your municipality/local taxing authority as the basis for calculating your property taxes for the 2017-2020 property tax years.

 In the Assessment Act, an increase in assessed value is phased-in over four years.
 A decrease in assessed value is introduced immediately.
 Learn more about phase in.

 Assessing Farm Properties

 Our assessors are trained experts in the field of valuation and apply appraisal industry standards and best practices.